bangbangcon/bangbangcon.github.io/speakers.md

 You may have seen errors like these thrown when you attempt to run a deeply recursive function.
 Computers can be so dramatic!
 But what's the conflict, exactly, between recursion and call stacks?
 And is there any hope for resolving it into a happy ending?
 In this musical talk we'll see why recursion poses a problem for the finite-memory call stack in our language runtime (we'll use a JavaScript engine as an example), and learn how "Tail Call Optimization" (TCO) - a particularly cool implementation feature of some engines - lets us get around that problem, when paired with so-called "tail-recursive" functions.
 We'll sing our way through the meaning of these terms to explore how TCO messes with the call stack (in a useful way!), as we mess with the lyrics to some of our favorite animated musical songs (in a nerdy way!).

 **Anjana** suffers from a debilitating case of curiosity, which led her from philosophy to English teaching to computational linguistics to software development.
 As Engineering Learning & Development Lead at Mapbox, she can usually be found in San Francisco; that is, when she's not speaking at events around the world, trying to share the joy of coding and advocate for a more diverse & accessible tech industry.
 Ask her about the Recurse Center, Outreachy, and Mozilla!

+As a software engineer on Search at Mapbox, **Natalia** helps answer the question “Where in the world is San Diego”?
+She’s psyched about the intersection of tech and justice, and has worked on projects from mapping evictions to an app for undocumented immigrants to activate their support networks called Notifica.
+When she’s not in front of a screen, you can find her learning Salsa or wandering the steep hills and succulent-lined coast of the Bay Area.

 ---